illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 - 40-60%: 10% awarded.
 - 40% and worse: 0% awarded.

-So let's work out some scenarios:
+So, let's work out some scenarios:

 * Scenario 1: A student gets tests 1 through 6 working for part1 and misses 2
   tests on part2.
 Then they get all of the correctness points for part1, 10/12